GandalfGrey123/project-apartment-rental/tools/db/model_tut/READ.md

 # BackEnd Database Work Flow

-tools:
+tool:
  * npm module Sequelize

-details:
+tool details:

-*Sequelize is a promise-based ORM for Node.js
+ * Sequelize is a promise-based ORM for Node.js

 requirements:
  * must have MySQL installed
  * must have MySql service running
+ * must be able to login as root